usds/medicaid-renewals-playbook/plays/README.md

 Templates
  * [Example Recommendations Document](../resources/example-recommendations-document.docx): At the end of the on-site week, all recommendations agreed upon by _both the state and the civic technology team_ are documented in this recommendations report, which is then delivered to the state Medicaid leadership.

+Guides
+* [Benefits Data Trust: Prioritization Tool](https://bdtrust.org/Prioritization_Tool.docx): Determine what policy and process solutions are feasible by analyzing the risk, value, cost and effort of implementation and establish action steps for implementing proposed policy & process changes.

 Workshops
-  * [Closing Meeting](../workshops-and-meetings/closing.md): This meeting is typically held at the end of the on-site week.
+  * [Closing Meeting](../logistics/workshops-and-meetings/closing.md): This meeting is typically held at the end of the on-site week.
 It is an opportunity to present recommendations to the state senior leadership, and re-affirm the agreed upon actions.
-  * [Prioritization Session](../workshops-and-meetings/prioritization-session.md): This session can help the state determine which recommendations require immediate action versus long-term changes.
+  * [Prioritization Session](../logistics/workshops-and-meetings/prioritization-session.md): This session can help the state determine which recommendations require immediate action versus long-term changes.